The UK Waste Management Top 20 Companies are listed below with the latest published data ( 2019/2020) Revenues are given

-Veolia is followed closely by Biffa Group, Suez Environnement UK, Viridor (Pennon Group), and FCC Environment (FCC) which make up the rest of the top 5 (often called the big-5 UK waste companies).
+Veolia is followed by Biffa Group, Viridor (Pennon Group), Suez Environnement UK, and FCC Environment (FCC).
+These make up the top 5 (often called “the big-5” UK waste companies).

 Revenues from leading waste management services working in the United Kingdom (UK) in 2017/2018 (in million GBP) | Statista: